CyberAnalystMH/Web_Server/README.md

 - Separate the DB from the server and have it on a different server. ✅
 - Backup the systems in full or incremental. ✅
 - Add more data to the DB. ✅
-- Add FIM (File Integrity Monitoring) on both servers.
+- Add FIM (File Integrity Monitoring) on both servers. ✅
 - Deploy a HA (High Availability) for when the Web Server goes down for any reason.
 - Add more automation.
+- Setup NFS-Server. ✅